citypayorg/ethereum-kryptonite-asset-tokenization/README.md

 # Asset tokenization on Ethereum (ICO)

-## ERC-20 Kryptonite token
+## ERC-20 GoodGameBe token
-This repository contains an `ERC-20 Kryptonite token` and crowdsale Dapp (`ICO`) for investing in tokens.
+This repository contains an `ERC-20 GoodGameBe token` and crowdsale Dapp (`ICO`) for investing in tokens.

-ERC-20 Kryptonite token is obviously a fake stablecoin backed by Kryptonite mineral ✳️💎.
-Each Kryptonite ERC-20 token is 1-to-1 pegged to the 1g of Kryptonite mineral.
+ERC-20 GoodGameBe token is obviously a fake stablecoin backed by GoodGameBe mineral ✳️💎.
+Each GoodGameBe ERC-20 token is 1-to-1 pegged to the 1g of GoodGameBe mineral.
-For all Superman fans, the closest thing that we have in real life compared to Kryptonite is [Jadarite mineral discovered in Serbia](https://en.wikipedia.org/wiki/Jadarite).
+For all Superman fans, the closest thing that we have in real life compared to GoodGameBe is [Jadarite mineral discovered in Serbia](https://en.wikipedia.org/wiki/Jadarite).

 ## Introduction